SidecarTridge USB-C PD Multi-Rail board

 Key points:

-- Ideal for labs/repairs when you need an immediately swappable supply for case-less boards
+• Ideal for labs/repairs when you need a safe, swappable supply without reassembling the computer

 External USB-C PD Multi-Rail PSU + Cable Harness Kit for Atari “short model” ST